chimera-linux/chimera-linux.github.io/index.md

 Once bootstrapped, you can build packages for Chimera on a completely foreign system without any further problems thanks to the container.

-The build system has support for transparent cross-compiling for both bootstrap and non-bootstrap packages.
-This can be used to bring Chimera to new architectures as well as say, cross-compile custom packages for slow hardware of another architecture.

 ### Portability

-Chimera currently targets a variety of CPU architectures, including `aarch64`, `ppc64le` and `x86_64` for the highest support tier, `riscv64` for second tier and big-endian `ppc64` for third tier.
+Chimera considers portability very important, to avoid monoculture as well as to help catch bugs, so it supports a variety of CPU architectures, including `aarch64`, `ppc64le` and `x86_64` for the highest support tier, `riscv64` for second tier and big-endian `ppc64` for third tier.

-As long as LLVM fully supports the target, it is very easy to add support for new architectures - one simply needs to create a profile, which is a small configuration file.
+Adding support for a new architecture is extremely easy, as long as the LLVM stack properly supports it.
+One simply needs to create a `cbuild` profile, bootstrap the system, and possibly modify build templates that have architecture-specific parts in them (which is kept to a minimum).

-Portability is an important goal of the distro - it is not here to make your hardware choices for you.
+The build system supports transparent cross-compiling, and the same profile configuration can be used for both native and cross builds.
+Cross-compiling can be used to bootstrap for previously unsupported architectures as well as compile regular packages for them (however, native builds are encouraged, as cross-builds do not provide the same guarantees and not everything cross-compiles cleanly).